 Limitations

 Some parts of this project were limited in complexity and functionality for a few different reasons.
 The sensitivity of the audio sensor can be manually changed in the code of the microcontroller by editing a global variable for the music mode program.
 Ideally, this could be controlled in the app through a selection in the settings for music mode.
 For the pest deterrent ultrasound generator, restricted breadboard space and insufficient resources for design reference limited the complexity of the signal modulation to a simple two-tone frequency alternation.
+The limitations for the project were the inability to add a frequency response element to the music mode response of the lighting strip.
+We would have liked to implement this feature and would have had to have an aux input instead of a surrounding sound audio response.
 The response of the lighting strip from the signal sent to the controller is 100ms due to noise from the serial connection with the mobile phone.
 The project would send 0 values for the red, green, blue stored value to display the output without a sufficient delay in the controller software.

 Failures